sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 8. In the scratch org, go to Setup -> Installed Packages, where you can see that the package has been installed.

-9. Click the Package Name and the View Components button to validate that the components present in the project are now deployed as part of the DCP.
+9. Click the Package Name and the View Components button to validate that the components present in the project are now deployed as part of the package.

 Congratulations!
-You have now created and installed your first DCP!
+You have now created and installed your first unlocked package!

 <h3 id="organize-md">